mohamedabdelgwad603/mobile_version_plants_Hackathon/README.md

 📘 Overview

 # e-commerce store for plants
-Used Flutter with BLoC pattern with clean code to build e-commerce app that fetch data from api signing in with google and facebook
+-Used Flutter with BLoC pattern with clean code to build e-commerce app that fetch data from api

+-signing in with google and facebook

 📱 Screens